 Chief among the projects programmed with non-MBTA funding sources are the State Implementation Plan (SIP) projects, which are Commonwealth priorities for transportation funding.
 In November 2006, the Department of Environmental Protection (DEP) issued final amendment to the transit regulation 310 CMR 7.36.
-As adopted, this regulatory change is under review by the U.S. Environmental Protection Agency (EPA) for possible inclusion into the Massachusetts State Implementation Plan (SIP) under the Clean Air Act.
-This regulatory change incorporates the proposal made by the Executive Office of Transportation (EOT) to DEP to substitute the remaining original SIP projects with a Green Line extension beyond Lechmere, new stations on the Fairmount Line and 1,000 new transit parking spaces in the Boston metropolitan area.
+As adopted, this regulatory change was reviewed and in Summer 2008 approved by the U.S. Environmental Protection Agency (EPA) for inclusion into the Massachusetts State Implementation Plan (SIP) under the Clean Air Act.
+This regulatory change incorporates the proposal made by the Executive Office of Transportation and Public Works (EOTPW) to DEP to formalize SIP transit commitment projects as the following: Green Line extension beyond Lechmere to Somerville/Medford; Fairmount Line Improvements including new stations; and 1,000 new transit commuter parking spaces in the Boston region.
 Although the MBTA will not pay for any of these projects, it will play an important role in the design and implementation of these projects.